Nhungvoooo/nhung/content/pages/experience.md

         price: Salesforce Solutions Engineer
         details: 'Nov, 2023 - Presents'
         description: >+
-          *   Architected and delivered custom Salesforce solutions for a portfolio of group clients in diverse domains, to accelerate their business strategies and a path to value resulting in a 30% increase in customer satisfaction ratings.
+          As a Salesforce Solutions Engineer, I've architected and delivered custom Salesforce solutions for a portfolio of group clients in diverse domains, to accelerate their business strategies and a path to value resulting in a 30% increase in customer satisfaction ratings.

           <!---->